mawlid1431/News-detection/PROJECT_OVERVIEW.md

 ## 🏆 **Project Significance**

-Trustify AI represents a comprehensive solution to one of today's most pressing challenges: misinformation.
+Accurify.AI represents a comprehensive solution to one of today's most pressing challenges: misinformation.
 By combining cutting-edge AI technology with practical usability, this project demonstrates:

 - **Technical Excellence**: Full-stack implementation with production-quality code
 - **Real-World Impact**: Addressing actual societal problems